downIoads/cpp-changeAudioOutputDeviceWindows/README.md

-# Change your default audio device with the press of one key!
+# Change default audio device with the press of one key!
 This tool lets change your windows audio output device by pressing 'End' key.
 It will cycle through all available audio outputs.

 ## Usage